 This program helps you prepare for success in general English.
 You participate in introductory level English language courses in reading, writing, speaking, listening, grammar, and vocabulary, while also focusing on essential skills for success.
 Language learning is facilitated through classroom and technology-assisted learning, and an exploration of Canadian and intercultural contexts through everyday situations.
 You learn through group work, discussions, and experiential learning outside the classroom.

 While most students choose General ESL courses as a pathway to English for Academic Purposes (EAP), some graduates of the program may find employment in occupations requiring intermediate English language skills.
 Many graduates also transfer their acquired English language skills to career advancement and opportunities in other countries.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

-- employ effective English language communication skills to function independently in everyday conversations and written tasks;
+- employ English language in common written tasks;

 - comprehend information presented in a variety of forms;

 The following reflects the planned progression for full-time offerings of the program.

 - Sem 2: Winter 2024